Learnings as the Field Grows

 - While 75 percent of the participants have been placed in JOFEE specific organizations (i.e. Hazon, Urban Adamah, Wilderness Torah) many have brought their learnings to more mainstream Jewish community organizations (Federations, JCCs, etc.).

-In advance of the launch of the fourth cohort in late winter 2019 – for which applications will open in mid–August 2018 – we are reflecting on takeaways through both internal learning and external evaluation with consulting firm Informing Change.
+In advance of the launch of the fourth cohort in late winter 2019 – host applications are currently open (through August 15) and Fellow applications will open in mid-August – we are reflecting on takeaways through both internal learning and external evaluation with consulting firm Informing Change.
 Their findings continue to inform the growth and evolution of the JOFEE field.
 As we reflect on strengths of the current model and opportunities for continued growth and evolution, we also hope to provide useful application for the broader field of Jewish education and communal engagement.
 Here’s what we’re seeing:

 - Career pathway found when Fellows align their interests and passions with their work